 - 1. If the student wishes to make a formal complaint, the complaint is to be presented to the faculty member in writing with the student's signature and date. - 2.
-A copy of the formal complaint is also given to the Program Director and the Associate Dean and placed in the student file. - 3.
-A meeting is to be scheduled with the student, faculty member, program director, and Associate Dean and recommendations from that meeting forwarded to the student within 5 business days following the formal meeting. - 4.
+A copy of the formal complaint is also given to the Program Director and placed in the student file. - 3.
+A meeting is to be scheduled with the student, faculty member, and program director.
+Recommendations from that meeting will be forwarded to the student within 5 business days following the formal meeting. - 4.
 If resolution is not achieved, a copy of the complaint will be sent along with the faculty member's response for the Dean's review. - 5.
 A meeting of the student, program director, and the Dean will occur for final resolution of the complaint.
 Following the meeting, the Dean will respond within 5 days with a written recommendation.
 A copy of the written recommendation will be placed in the student file.